eecsmap/logs/eecs/ucb_eecs151.md

 > Note: This installation program will not install cable drivers on Linux.
 This item will need to be installed separately, with administrative privileges.

+This is why we are going to install the drivers later.

+Now we are going to install page by page.
 We only need to install Devices->Production Devices->SoCs->Zynq-7000

 ![Screenshot from 2024-08-11 15-43-07](https://github.com/user-attachments/assets/7e9ff32e-2cee-4d67-9a04-d18af06a0c43)
 ![Screenshot from 2024-08-11 15-43-21](https://github.com/user-attachments/assets/1c68aafd-58d4-4c06-9a24-8158290bf311)
 ![Screenshot from 2024-08-11 15-43-24](https://github.com/user-attachments/assets/847a5766-5bd3-4793-87b2-3483da65737f)